Blackwork

 Blackwork, sometimes historically termed Spanish blackwork, is a form of embroidery generally worked in black thread, although other colours are also used on occasion, as in scarletwork, where the embroidery is worked in red thread.
-Originating in Tudor period England, blackwork typically, though not always, takes the form of a counted-thread embroidery, where the warp and weft yarns of a fabric are counted for the length of each stitch, producing uniform-length stitches and a precise pattern on an even-weave fabric.
+Most strongly associated with Tudor period England, blackwork typically, though not always, takes the form of a counted-thread embroidery, where the warp and weft yarns of a fabric are counted for the length of each stitch, producing uniform-length stitches and a precise pattern on an even-weave fabric.
 Blackwork may also take the form of free-stitch embroidery, where the yarns of a fabric are not counted while sewing.

 Traditionally, blackwork is worked in silk thread on white or off-white linen or cotton fabric.
 Sometimes metallic threads or coloured threads are used for accents.

 Technique

 The stitches used for counted thread blackwork are double running or holbein stitch, backstitch, and sometimes stem stitch.
 Historically, blackwork was worked on plain-weave fabric.
 Modern embroiderers often use an even-weave fabric made especially for counted thread work.

 Historically, there were three common styles of blackwork.
 In the earliest forms of blackwork, counted stitches were worked to make a geometric or small floral pattern.
 Most modern blackwork is produced in this style, especially commercially produced patterns marketed for embroidery hobbyists.

 Later blackwork featured large designs of flowers, fruit, and other patterns connected by curvilinear stems.
 These were frequently not counted thread work, and were outlined with stem stitch, with the outlined patterns filled in with geometric counted designs.

 In the third style of blackwork, the outlined patterns were "shaded" with random stitches called seed stitches.
 This style of blackwork imitates etchings or woodcuts.